plomitt/sentiment_analysis/README.md

 Run `db_utils.py` and choose option `setup_database` in the CLI.
 This will create a new preconfigured table called `articles`.
 Warning: this will drop the existing `articles` table before rebuilding it, so avoid data loss by preferably using a clean PostgreSQL instance.

+Run `telegram_news.py` and follow the instructions in the terminal to log in.

 ## Usage

 There are three main usage methods: run individual files for testing, run the `consistency_tester`, or run the `parallel_processor`.